coldfumonkeh/cfml-ci/README.md

 ##### Platforms

-cfml-ci supports both Railo (4.0+) and Adobe ColdFusion (10).
+cfml-ci supports both Railo (4.0+) and Adobe ColdFusion (9.0.2 and 10).
 You can configure the various platforms and the URLs where they will be downloaded from.
 For Railo, Railo Express is used as the test server as it essentially comes "ready to go" so the download comes from Railo directly.
 For Adobe ColdFusion an "install" is required, and so ACF has been installed, configured and re-packaged for use by cfml-ci.
 Downloads for this ACF re-distribution are hosted on S3.

 If you are running cfml-ci in your own CI environment then it is recommended to have locally hosted copies of your target platforms, to avoid a slower download over the Internet.
 For Travis CI the URLs provided are fast (I assume Travis CI is on AWS as well).